 - Place the plant back in its original container or move up one size.

 - These plants remain small and shouldn’t need large containers.

-- NOTE: Prayer Pepper grows best when slightly pot bound.
+- NOTE: Prayer Pepper grows best when slightly pot-bound.

 - Keeping it in a smaller container encourages a stronger root structure.

-Prayer Pepper shouldn’t require any grooming.
+The peperomia prayer plant shouldn’t require any grooming.

 However, if the plant develops leggy growth due to a lack of sunlight, cutting the plant back can renew the plant and allow for new growth.

 Cut away the upper leaves and place the plant in a brighter spot to remedy the prayer pepper leggy.

 Propagate Prayer Pepper using stem cuttings placed in soil or water.